m0wmt/audio-guestbook/JOURNAL.md

 Now just a case of more testing to see what errors I can generate and think about how to power the telephone/Teensy etc. if there isn't a power socket available.
 Need to run a test on how much power it uses for say 12 hours.

+Testing going well, for something different going to move to admin monitor program.

+Using an ESP32S3 mini may not be the best, having issues with Linux and USB after writing firmware to the board.
+Need to remove the USB cable and re-attach it then run the serial monitor.
+For some reason the board isn't rebooting after the upload, or if it is the monitor isn't seeing it!
+Other than that the access point works, just need to design the web page I'll be displaying.
+It will be a view only program, don't want any chance of someone cocking up the Teensy by sending a message to it.

 ### Development Tasks:
 * Play .WAV file through handset speaker - Done.
 * Identify handset and PRESS button connections on the phone and detect states on Teensy - Done.